 Tools and Ingredients for This Recipe

-It’s much easier to lift the lamb out of the saucepan and remove it from the roasting pan with these tongs.
+It’s much easier to lift the lamb out of the roasting pan with these tongs.
 They lock in place for storage, clean easily, and grip tightly.

 I just bought this pan to replace one that gave up the ghost.
 It’s nonstick, not too heavy, and fairly wide and shallow.
 It’s the perfect size for the lamb breast or several pieces of chicken.
 I also like that it comes with a clear glass lid.
 I haven’t used it for the pan yet, but it’s great for covering my large frying pan.

 More Lamb Recipes